cossacklabs/themis/README.md

 # Availability

-Themis supports the following architectures: x86/x64, armv*, various Androids
+Themis supports the following architectures: x86/x64, armv*, various Androids architectures.

 It is checked to compile on the latest stable versions of: